-Foreign fishing vessels are attracted by high-value species and one of the richest fishing grounds in the world, many of them operating illegally.
-IUU fishing in Argentinian territorial waters is estimated to represent between USD \$1 billion and USD \$US2.6 billion each year.
-Considering that the annual exports of bottled wine from Argentina were valued at USD \$817 million in 2021, UU fishing is more than twice the size of the Argentinian wine industry.
-Squid is the main target of illegal fishing in the country, and in turn is a strategic species in the food chain and the health of the biodiversity of the South Atlantic, which is causing a large-scale collapse of marine life systems in the South Atlantic.
+Foreign fishing vessels are attracted by high-value species and one of the richest fishing grounds in the world, many of them operating illegally or engaged in unregulated fishing.
+IUU fishing in Argentinian territorial waters is estimated to represent between USD \$1 billion and USD \$US2.6 billion each year126though a parliamentary draft resolution presented in 2020 referred to losses of USD \$2.6 billion from illegal fishing alone in Argentinian territorial waters127 considering that the annual exports of bottled wine from Argentina were valued at USD \$817 million in 2021,128the estimated IUU fishing would representmore than twice the size of the Argentinian wine exports Squid is one of the main targets of vessels engaged in IUU fishing, which in turn is a strategic species in the food chain and the health of the biodiversity of the South Atlantic, therefore causing a large-scale impact on marine life systems in the South Atlantic.